-I’ve now binge watched the first five Disney+ Obi-Wan Kenobi episodes, and I have a report.
+I’ve now seen the first Disney+ Obi-Wan Kenobi episode, and I have a report.
 The good news is that Ewen McGregor, Jimmy Smits, and whoever the guy is who plays Owen Lars are all in fine form.
 They successfully reprise their roles from the movies.
-McGregor remains an interesting onscreen presence.
-Thank god for that.

-This is where the good news ends.
+That is where the good news ends.
 The writing is awful.
-It starts with a movie recap of Episodes 1 through 3 that includes some of the more violent bits, like Anakin burning on the lava planet.
+It starts with a movie recap of Episodes 1 through 3 that includes some of the more violent bits.
 Contrasted with the tone of Leia frolicking in the forest later, the tone swings wildly between adult-themed and kid-friendly.
-Who is the target audience for this?
-The answer just may be “neither.”

 The replacement Sith, “brother” this and “sister” that, do the blah blah blah exposition.
-They’re looking for Jedi to capture or kill, and one of them is hot and bothered to grab Kenobi.
-Meanwhile old Ben is hiding on Tatooine, having abandoned all things Jedi.
+They’re looking for Jedi to capture or kill, and one of them is hot to grab Kenobi.
+Meanwhile Kenobi is hiding on Tatooine, having abandoned all things Jedi.
 He’s working as a butcher and it doesn’t pay well.
 He doesn’t care.
 Other than watching from a distance over Luke, Obi-Wan has no real mission in life.
-He’s a defeated loser, which is quite a change of form from pompous religious nut.
+He’s kind of a loser.

-This idea that Kenobi has become a coward grates.
-It’s not like we’ve not already seen the reluctant superhero schtick in the Star Wars universe before.
+This idea that Kenobi has become a coward grates, and it’s not like we’ve not already seen the reluctant superhero schtick in the Star Wars universe before.
 The former Jedi youngling who finds Kenobi on Tatooine and begs for his help is summarily dismissed.
-Ben got no time for that, though he appears to feel a little badly when the guy gets strung up in the town square.
-Oh well, back to chopping meat.
-As Obi-Wan is supposed to be one of the greatest of the Jedi masters, this is all disappointing.
-What’s more, who wants to see a Jedi wield a meat cleaver?
-We want to see our heroes doing heroic things, and carving deli meats isn’t among them.
+Ben got no time for that.

-Meanwhile on Alderaan, 10 year-old Leia casually disobeys her adoptive parents and runs away from her guards.
-We’re meant to find this cheeky, endearing, and otherwise cute.
+Meanwhile on Alderaan, Leia casually disobeys her adoptive parents and runs away from her guards.
+We’re meant to find this cheeky, endearing, or otherwise cute.
 We don’t.
-The poor young actress they’ve got portraying Leia bears a passing resemblance to Carrie Fisher.
-That’s the best one can say.
-She is not particularly athletic—they rather desperately should have used a stunt double—so the forest chase scene in the first episode is a dreadful slapstick affair.
-I’m not certain that a better actress could have pulled this off; it’s all trite, clunky, and as stupid as anything we’ve ever seen in the Star Wars universe (which is saying something).
+The poor young actress they’ve got portraying Leia bears a passing resemblance to Carrie Fisher, but that’s the best one can say.
+She is not particularly athletic, so the forest chase scene is a dreadful slapstick affair.
+I’m not certain that a better actress could have pulled this off; it’s all trite and clunky.

-After the Mandalorian, episodes of which ranged from good to great, viewers reasonably expected a lot better than Obi-Wan Kenobi.
-I’ll finish out Kenobi if only to see how bad it can be.
-Based on the first five episodes, I’m betting pretty bad.
+After the Mandalorian, episodes of which ranged from good to great, I think viewers reasonably expected a lot better than this.
+I’m sure I’ll finish out Kenobi if only to see how bad it can be.
+I’m betting pretty bad.